 - Western Governors support effective law enforcement initiatives and behavioral accountability.
 Partnerships between enforcement and treatment programs (or efforts) need to be strengthened and supported to enable behavioral changes.

-- Western Governors recognize the escalating costs of incarceration and welcome effective common sense options within the criminal justice system that result in lessened drug abuse, healthier communities, and decreased criminal activity.
+- Western Governors recognize the escalating costs of incarceration and welcome effective common sense options within the criminal justice system that result in lessened drug use, healthier communities, and decreased criminal activity.

 - Western Governors support sentencing laws that retain individual accountability for criminal conduct while administering proportional punishments that are fair and just.